firefrontsolutions/firemapper-docs/find_location.rst

 -------------------------

 Returns a list of the nearby matching six figure grid reference locations based on the users current location.
 A six figure grid reference has a medium accuracy of 100m by 100m.
+Six figure reference are ideal for describing nearby locations.

+These references repeat on the earth surface every 100km and can not be used to describe a unique location on a world scale.

 * 342492
 * 342 492